 Michael Macht at the University of Würzburg has produced some of the more systematic reviews of emotion-induced eating.
 His five-way model distinguishes between several pathways through which emotion alters eating: emotional control of food choice (sweet things during sadness), emotional suppression of food intake (loss of appetite during strong fear), emotional impairment of cognitive eating control (negative emotion overriding dietary restraint), and emotional eating to regulate emotion (eating specifically to alter affect).

 The fourth pathway is what most people mean by emotional eating.
 It is the directional use of food as a mood-regulation strategy, often consciously identified — patients can frequently name what they were feeling and what the food was for.
-Macht's reviews suggest this pattern correlates with alexithymia (difficulty identifying and describing emotions), early-life learning that food was offered for emotional comfort, and chronic stress exposure.
+Macht's reviews suggest this pattern correlates with alexithymia (difficulty identifying and describing emotions), early-life learning that food was offered for emotional comfort, and chronic stress exposure and the cortisol biology that accompanies it.

 Boredom eating has a thinner research literature in its own right but sits clearly within the external-eating framework.
 Studies on the eating environment — Brian Wansink's work at Cornell, despite the controversies around his methodology, established findings that have replicated elsewhere — consistently show that food consumption increases with visibility, accessibility, and the absence of competing activity.
 Boredom is, in a sense, the absence of competing demand on attention.
 Food fills that space.